Provençal-style Grouper

 Provencal Style Grouper (2)

-This sauce with its colorful and bright flavors enhances the succulent taste of the grouper.
-Grouper should not be overcooked.
-The fish should be tender and using a fork should flake apart easily.
+This sauce, with its colorful and bright flavors, enhances the succulent taste of the grouper.
+The grouper should not be overcooked.
+The fish should be tender, and when using a fork, it should flake apart easily.
 I call this dish my Provençal-style Grouper.
-Your family and friends will definitely want to recreate this dish at home.
+Your family and friends will want to recreate this dish at home.

 I’m using asparagus in this recipe, so I need to *blanch the asparagus first.
 I want them to remain vibrant green in color.